kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 ## Free plan

 Free plan allows you to install Kyma on Azure or AWS.
-The configuration is the same as for the trial plan, but Kyma is not uninstalled after 30 days.
+The configurable provisioning parameters are the same as for the trial plan.